Invoices worth £2.1million recovered by Small Business Commissioner in first year

 The Commissioner has the ambition of supporting more businesses in his office’s second year in operation and is keen to gain responsibility for a number of specific industries in which he has had some success, particularly the construction sector, which is one of the most affected by late payment.

 Business finance website Funding Options has calculated that it took an average of 42.2 days for invoices to get paid in the construction industry in the year 2017/18, up from 41.6 days in 2016/17 and 40.3 days five years ago.

 Paul Uppal, the Small Business Commissioner, said: “In the past year I have demonstrated that a proactive approach to addressing late payments to small businesses and providing advice, guidance and a free process to support the recovery of unpaid cash.
 Small businesses need an independent voice in these matters, which we can provide for them.”

-“Small businesses are seeing us as a trusted go-to body and this has resulted in more than £2.1 million recovered in payments.
+“Small businesses are seeing us a trusted go-to body and this has resulted more than £2.1 million recovered in payments.
 I have started to build up good relationships with CEOs of large businesses who have committed to work with me in creating a more ethical payment culture.”

 “My future aspirations for the office are for us to be a ‘one stop shop’ for all SME issues where late payment, poor payment practices, finance, contractual disputes can be filtered through.”

 He added: “As the first appointed UK Small Business Commissioner I feel it is my duty to shape the role.
 It is clear further evidence and information is required to include, types of businesses impacted by late payments, the quantitative and qualitative impact on them and actions needed to resolve disputes.

 “This requires an extensive set of research into late payment practices.
 I also want to see businesses having a real input into how we move forward with tackling late payments, which we have found are usually a symptom of a much wider dispute.